dutchLuck/bfbs/README.md

 arbitrary-precision floating point capability.
 Even if a language does not have this capability it does not mean it cannot be used to do basic statistics as lower precision may be perfectly acceptable.
-If the original data being explored was acquired with a high level of uncertainty then statistical analysis may of great help, but this does not imply that high precision statistical calculations are required.
+If the original data being explored was acquired with a high level of uncertainty then statistical analysis may be of great help, but this does not imply that high precision statistical calculations are required.
-(N.B.
-Other word choices fit "bfbs" too.
-For instance although extra precision provided by arbitrary precision (big float) floating point arithmetic may reduce worry about truncation, cancellation and accumulation errors effecting the results, other factors about the data can still make using the results output by bfbs just BS.)
+(Note that other word choices fit "bfbs" too.
+Although extra precision provided by arbitrary precision (big float) floating point arithmetic may reduce worry about truncation, cancellation and accumulation errors effecting the results, other factors about the data can still make using the results output by bfbs just BS.)